semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### CURL

 If you don't have *CURL* installed on your local machine (the machine with which you will query the cluster), I strongly recommend you to install it.
-In deed, we will use
+Indeed, we will use
 *CURL* to make our calls to the REST API.

 ### Before Querying